 Special Initiative Grants

-These grants will fund a large event or project such as a speaker series, conference, art show or film festival.
+These grants will fund a large event or project such as a speaker series, conference, art show, or film festival.
 There may be a single event or there may be several events within the same theme/topic which are scheduled throughout the academic year and held on the Tulane campus.
-The funded project may be departmental (involving one or more participants from a single department or discipline) or interdepartmental (involving participants from more than one department or discipline) and must in some way directly involve and benefit undergraduate women students at Tulane University.
+The funded project may be departmental (involving one or more participants from a single department or discipline) or interdepartmental (involving participants from more than one department or discipline) and must in some way directly involve and benefit undergraduate women-identified students at Tulane University.
 If the project will involve two or more persons (even if from the same department/discipline), please designate one as the coordinator.

 The Special Initiative Grant is not intended to be the sole source of support for the event/s planned, and applicants are encouraged to seek additional funding from other sources and list those sources as either confirmed or pending on the budget worksheet.
-The coordinator of the project must consult with the event coordinator at the Newcomb College Institute in selecting event dates to avoid conflicts with other Institute-sponsored events, and the Institute must be listed on all promotional materials.
+The coordinator of the project must consult with staff at the Newcomb College Institute in selecting event dates to avoid conflicts with other Institute-sponsored events, and the Institute must be listed on all promotional materials.
 Staff members of The Newcomb College Institute do not provide administrative support for the implementation of Newcomb-funded grants.
-If writing a proposal for a series of events, applicants should consider the need for administrative support in implementing the grant and may include the hiring of a female undergraduate, at minimum wage, in the proposed budget.
+If writing a proposal for a series of events, applicants should consider the need for administrative support in implementing the grant and may include the hiring of an undergraduate, at minimum wage, in the proposed budget.

 The Guidelines for Faculty Grant Proposals and the Values criteria listed below will be used in evaluating proposals for this grant.
-At the end of the semester of the grant, the coordinator of the project must submit a detailed report in PowerPoint format to the Institute.
+At the end of the semester of the grant, the coordinator of the project must submit a detailed report to the Institute.
 The Institute may use the final report in its printed or electronic materials.

 The Newcomb Grants Review Committee will determine the number of proposals awarded in this category and the amount awarded to each, dependent on funds available and the number and quality of proposals received.